barryclark/jekyll-now/_posts/2017-03-24-sequence-labeling-on-a-structured-data.md

 is "base" for a Viterbi decoding, then label transition from B or I to (O, B) is not allowed until the end of this interval.
 Additionally, if Viterbi decoding starts a label at this exact token, then we add a normal decoding that must end at or before the end of the smallest of these intervals.

+To formalize this further.
+If a token does not start/end any XML tag interval, we do standard Viterbi decoding to find the most probable labeling.
+But if token starts an XML interval, then at this point we need to weight several alternative decodings:

+1. O-label or B-label and constraint that label will end at or before the end of the interval (inner thread)
+2. B-label or I-label and constraint that label will end at or after the end of the interval (outer thread)